jordenh/ProjectMidas/README.md

 # ProjectMidas

 A wearable interface for the Windows OS, replacing the functionality of a mouse (and optionally keyboard).
+Currently interacts with the Myo armband from Thalmic Labs.

 ## Quick start